vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Reward metrics will be calculated once for each party/market combination in the reward metric asset which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
 This is the original precision for the metric source data.

-### Market activity (fee based) reward metrics
+### Fee-based reward metrics

-There will be three market activity reward metrics calculated based on fees (as a proxy for activity).
+There will be three reward metrics calculated based on fees.
-Each of these represents a reward type with its own segregated reward accounts for each market.

 1. Sum of maker fees paid by the party on the market this epoch
 1. Sum of maker fees received by the party on the market this epoch